 - A10.4.1 Please allow a minimum of two (2) weeks for a response.
-The Rules Committee will respond as quickly as possible, however responses to questions presenting new issues, or of unusual complexity, may take more than two weeks. - A10.4.2 Please do not resend questions.
+The Rules Committee will respond as quickly as possible, however responses to questions presenting new issues, or of unusual complexity, may take more than two weeks. - A10.4.2 Participants are requested not to resend any questions.